makimo/rules-for-young-programmers/README.md

 ## XXIV

 Learn to appreciate functions, especially the pure ones.
-They are often simpler to concpetualize, because they drop order to favour relations and can be considered in separation to the rest of the program.
+They are often simpler to concpetualize, because they can be considered in separation to the rest of the program.

 ## XXV

 Within the Cynefin framework, the act of writing a program lies in the [Complicated domain](https://cynefin.io/wiki/Cynefin_Domains), as the outcome (the program being complete or not) can be easily predicted with a high degree of accuracy by an expert.
 The consequences of the aforementioned is that the act of program writing can both be mastered by one and replicated by many.

+## XXVI

+A good metaphor of a function is a set of equations relating its input with the output.
+That way even the order of instructions can be dropped, and in some languages (like Lustre), that happens.

 ## Contributors